Glen Allen High School

 Glen Allen High School, established in 2010, is a public school located in Henrico County, Virginia.
 The mascot of GAHS is the Jaguar, and the school's current principal is Reginald Davenport.
 Glen Allen is the 16th best high school in Virginia, the 533rd best high school in America, and is one of nine high schools in Henrico County.
 65 percent of the student body participates in AP classes.
 The student body is 51 percent female and 49 percent male.
 38 percent of the school is made up of minorities.
 Glen Allen has a 19:1 student-faculty ratio.
-Virginia House of Representatives' Delegate Schuyler VanValkenburg, among other political, business and non-profit leaders in Virginia are among the faculty.
+Virginia state senator Schuyler VanValkenburg is a teacher at the school.
 Glen Allen is a Gold Level LEED Certified building, and is the only school in the county with this distinction.

-Barry Gabay wrote in the University of Richmond Law Review circa 2015 that "The new building offers an ideal learning environment to students residing in Henrico County."

 Curriculum

 The curriculum includes Advanced Placement (AP) courses.
 Both standard and advanced diplomas are issued.
 Advanced diplomas are given to students who take advanced courses in several different subjects.